 My kids often ask for pancakes in the morning.
 If they ask before I’ve had at least one cup of coffee, they might get a frown and something along the lines of, “just pour yourself a bowl of cereal!”
-Now if I’m caffeinated up, I’ll gladly whip up one of several of my “go-to” pancake recipes!
-And this is one of them, especially if there are bananas sitting on my counter, nearing their expiration date.
+Now, if I’m caffeinated up, I’ll gladly whip up one of several of my “go-to” pancake recipes!
+And this is one of them, especially if bananas are sitting on my counter, nearing their expiration date.
 That’s a “win-win”!
-Kids get fed and I feel good about not throwing food out!
+Kids get fed, and I feel good about not throwing food out!

 Some of the tools and equipment that I love to use are listed here:

 - 2 tablespoons vegetable oil

 - 2 tablespoons vinegar